 - After the restart, you’ll be able to run the sfc /scannow command without any problems.

-If you prefer the command prompt then open windows command prompt as administrator.
+If you prefer the command prompt then open the windows command prompt as administrator.

 - Select Start, and type CMD.